markwal/markwal.github.io/_posts/2015-08-22-more-squirrel.md

 ---
 # Getting fancy
-OK, so up through the last post, we'd figured out how to use Squirrel for Windows to install the files and without event handlers, Squirrel did a nice job of creating shortcuts for every .exe in the package and while it made diffs packages for smaller downloads when upgrading, but we hadn't wired up a call to check for or install upgrades.
+OK, so up through the last post, we'd figured out how to use Squirrel for Windows to install stuff.
+In that simple configuration, Squirrel creates an icon on the desktop and in the start menu for every .exe it finds in the package.

+But...

+No auto-update yet, and the diffs that it generated are going to waste.
+And also, I didn't actually _want_ a shortcut for all of the .exe's.

+# Telling Squirrel which shortcuts to make
 So first we want to figure out how to install only the shortcuts we want.
 In my case, I have a backround .exe that can be used from the command line, but is entirely useless when launched from a shortcut, so how do we supress the